 What Steps Should You Take After a Truck Accident in New York?

-If you or a loved one was involved in an accident with a large truck or any other commercial vehicle in New York, there are a few steps you can take to protect your possible suit or claim for compensation:
+If you or a loved one was involved in an accident with a large truck or any other commercial vehicle in New York, there are a few steps you can take to protect your possible truck accident claims or lawsuits for compensation:

 Call 911 Immediately to report the accident